DeepLearningRobustnessStudies/UnderstandingVisualTextModels/README.md

   "patch_mod_change_conf": <change in logit score of single object when patch in background vs. background AND objects removed>, }
 ```

+# Licensing
+The proposed dataset is altered from [COCO]((https://cocodataset.org/#home) and [Visual Genome](https://www.visualgenome.org/) which are under the Creative Commons Attribution 4.0.

 # Related Asset & Acknowledgment
 Our work is relies on the open-source models built and inspired by several assets.